![Banning Phones in Schools? Here’s Why It Backfires [OPINION]](http://townsquare.media/site/482/files/2025/08/attachment-1-169.jpg?w=980&q=75)

 You think the learning day gets derailed by phones now?
 Wait until the teacher’s ENTIRE job becomes policing phones.
 All day, every day.
 It’s all they will be doing.
 It will consume everything.
 As bans so often do.

-If phones are banned, that means for your kids too, ya know.
+If phones are banned, that means for YOUR kids too, ya know.

 Phones would be banned every day, for everyone.
-Banned when it’s snowing, banned during tornado season, banned when a student doesn’t feel well or is having a family crisis.
+Banned when it’s snowing, banned during tornado season, and banned when a student doesn’t feel well or is having a family crisis.

 Will they be banned from after-school activities?
-On busses?
+On buses?
 On band trips?
 In locker rooms?
 Will teachers have their phones?
 The office staff?
 The janitor?
 Would I have to surrender my phone if I came to talk to a teacher?
 What will the school do with people’s personal property?

-This is another core problem with prohibition, it is impossible to consistently and fairly enforce it.
+This is another core problem with prohibition; it is impossible to consistently and fairly enforce it.
 That leads to enforcement that favors those in positions of privilege.

 The kids in school today were all born this century.
 They have lived their entire lives with mobile devices.
 And these kids’ parents have never been disconnected from their kids like it was in the 80s.
-Do you actually think that parents today would be willing to give up that connection to their children?
-I won't.

-The phone is my property and I want my kids to have it with them, always.
+The phone is my property, and I want my kids to have it with them, always.
 And don’t you dare take it.
 My phone is as important in my everyday carry as my wallet.
 I don’t go anywhere without my phone, and I raise my kids that way.

 Getty/Thinkstock/Canva[/caption]I believe that these movements to ban phones come from some parents' embarrassment at their own phone addictions.
 The people I see hypnotized by their devices are always adults.